 – Present a more professional setup, especially when paired with a VoIP headset

-You can make calls without a phone by getting a virtual number with a VoIP provider and using it to make calls from your PC.
+You can place calls without a phone by getting a virtual number with a VoIP provider and using it to call from your PC.

 To get started: